-Fresh-water Swamps
+Fresh-Water Swamps

-The fresh-water swamp classification (ESI Ranking 10C) describes shores that consist of shrubs and hardwood forested wetlands (Figure 13).
-This shoreline type, which is essentially a flooded forest, is common in the river valleys of the upper Texas coast.
+The fresh-water swamp classification (ESI Ranking 10C) describes shores that consist of shrubs and hardwood forested wetlands (Figure 12).
+This shoreline type, which is essentially a flooded forest, is not common but does occur locally in the river valleys of the central Texas coast.
 The sediments within the interior swamps tend to be silty clay and contain a large amount of organic debris.
+Forested swamps within the map area are located in the valleys of the Nueces River.
+Within the Palacios Bay system, swamps are located upstream of the coast in the valley of Tres Palacios Creek.